deosrc/Condement/docs/getting-started.md

 For best compatibility, it is also advised to install the [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).

+## Recommended Specifications

+It is recommended to assign to a Condement VM at least:

+* 2GB Memory
+* 2 CPUs
+* 128MB Video Memory

+It may be possible to run on lower settings but this is not recommended.

+For running a single Condement VM with the above specifications, it is recommended to have on the host as a minimum:

+* 4GB Memory
+* 4 CPU Cores

+> These are minimum specifications.
+Higher specifications are recommended.

 ## Basic Configuration

 In order to get started, we are going to use the sample configuration this should run on most machines: